GLA Quick Subscribe

 This series is called “Successful Queries” and I’m posting actual query letter examples that succeeded in getting writers signed with agents.
 In addition to posting these query letter samples, we will also get to hear thoughts from the writer’s literary agent as to why the letter worked.

-GIVEAWAY: Chandler is excited to give away a free copy of her novel to a random commenter.
+GIVEAWAY: Mindy is excited to give away a free copy of her novel to a random commenter.
 Comment within 2 weeks; winners must live in Canada/US to receive the book by mail.
 You can win a blog contest even if you’ve won before.
-(Update: CheffoJeffo won.)
+(UPDATE: cotidiano won.)
 Read more

-GIVEAWAY: Julie is excited to give away a free copy of her novel to a random commenter.
+GIVEAWAY: Elene is excited to give away a free e-book copy of her novel to a random commenter.
 Comment within 2 weeks; winners must live in Canada/US to receive the book by mail.
 You can win a blog contest even if you’ve won before.
-(Update: alshultz won.)
+(UPDATE: frj4833 won.)
 Read more